shin-kinos/GUIforOCTOPAS/README.md

 Download the binary files from the links above, and implement them on your environment.

-If you would like to get the Python source and implement the OCTOPAS GUI on your own, please reference the
+If you would like to get the Python source and implement the OCTOPAS GUI on your own, please reference the following installation guide:

 The OCTOPAS GUI requires `PyQt6`, `phylotreelib` and `Toytree` modules.
 So, if necessary, install them by using `pip` command: